Ayuremi/md5/WORKLOG.md

 Went on what rachel (correctly) called "a wild goose chase" because I made an error on a print statement.
 Pain is an intimate friend.

 ### 2024/05/28
-Worked on splitting the blocks into words
+Worked on splitting the blocks into words.
+Wrote initialzation factors in.